ole-knf/GRIDSAFE/README.md

 <img src="figures\Framework layout.png" alt="Relation Framework and Methodology" width="100%"/>

 GRIDSAFE is the product of my master thesis "Evaluating Intrusion Detection Systems in Power Grids: A practical Framework".
 The thesis discusses a precise description of a complex evaluation methodology, which lays the groundwork for this framework, a technical description of the framework, as well as a discussion of our evaluation of Omicron's StationGuard and Suricata.
-For more insight, please refer to the thesis: https://oleknief.com/files/academic-works/master-thesis.pdf.
+For more insight, please refer to the [thesis](https://oleknief.com/files/academic-works/master-thesis.pdf).

 <img src="figures/Methodology Framework Relation.png" alt="Relation Framework and Methodology" width="50%"/>